 The Aquatic Center Revitalization addresses the growing need for water-based programming in Blaine County.
 BCRD has a long history of operating vital recreational amenities in a financially responsible and sustainable way.
 From the Wood River Trail to Galena Lodge, it is easy to find examples of donor-supported BCRD projects that have become invaluable community assets.
 The maintenance and operation of the revitalized aquatic facility will be realized with the BCRD's annual operating fund.
 The BCRD's financial commitment, coupled with funds already raised, make the $2.5 million project a modest investment with a meaningful impact.

-If you'd like to contribute or have any questions, please contact Megan Stevenson, BCRD Development Manager, at 208.578.5459 or firstname.lastname@example.org or donate online today.
+If you'd like to contribute or have any questions, please contact Morgan Buckert, Associate Director, Development and Communications, at (208) 720-9390, firstname.lastname@example.org, or donate online today.

 Every Drop Counts - Your support will make this project a reality!
 Donate to this capital project today!